You’re going to be in your skin your whole life

-- Skin contains an unseen supportive network of fibres, known as collagen and elastin which act as mini shock absorbers
+- The skin contains an unseen supportive network of fibres, known as collagen and elastin which act as mini shock absorbers.

 - Skin is a circuit board, how cool!
 Nerves transfer information and respond to different stimuli, continually passing information to the central nervous system.

-- Skin helps safeguard from potential injuries, by having five different types of pain receptors.
+- The skin helps safeguard from potential injuries by having five different types of pain receptors.

-- Skin allows us to have a sense of touch; these receptors are known as Messier corpuscles.
-They respond to pressure of around 20 milligrams, this weight is similar to the weight of a fly.
+- The skin allows us to have a sense of touch; these receptors are known as Messier corpuscles.
+They respond to the pressure of around 20 milligrams; this weight is similar to the weight of a fly.

-- Skin contains its own mini exfoliation system which is known as desquamation, helping to reveal shiny new skin underneath.
+- The skin contains its own mini exfoliation system which is known as desquamation, helping to reveal shiny new skin underneath.

-- Skin sheds around 50 thousand cells every minute, over 50% of the dust in your home comes from skin that has been shed
+- Skin sheds around 50 thousand cells every minute; over 50% of the dust in your home comes from the skin that has been shed.

-- Did you know that boils are caused by staphylococcal bacteria; this bacteria can enter through the smallest incision in the skin and travel down the hair shaft, to create an infection which becomes a boil
+- Did you know staphylococcal bacteria cause that boils; this bacteria can enter through the smallest incision in the skin and travel down the hair shaft, to create an infection which becomes a boil.

 One of the volumes is called, De Human Corporis Fabrica, which translated means, on the Fabric of the human body, how very apt.